Dental Bone Grafts

 What Is Bone Grafting?

-Bone grafting, also known as bone augmentation, is a surgical procedure that uses transplanted bone to replace missing or damaged bone in your body.
+Bone grafting, also known as bone augmentation, is an oral surgery procedure that uses transplanted bone to replace missing or damaged bone in your body.
 Many different types of doctors can perform bone grafts, and dentists are the ones who often replace bone in your mouth.

 Most people assume that a bone graft involves placing a hard bone in your mouth, but it can be procured from elsewhere with varying degrees of density.
 If the source of the bone is soft, your body, over time, will naturally harden it.